 $11,500 + $11,000 + $15,000 = $37,500

 Recall that their base rate as a married couple filing jointly is $32,000.
-Since the total, $37,500, is above that amount, some of their benefits will be taxable.
+Since the total, $37,500, is above that amount, some of their benefits are taxable.

 3. Social Security Tax Limits

-You will never be taxed on more than 85% of your Social Security benefits.
-To calculate exactly how much tax you will pay, fill out Worksheet 1 in IRS Publication 915.
+You can never be taxed on more than 85% of your Social Security benefits.
+To calculate exactly how much tax you can expect to pay, fill out Worksheet 1 in IRS Publication 915.

-- For Individuals: If your total combined income from Social Security and other sources is between $25,000 and $34,000, you will generally pay income tax on about 50% of your Social Security benefits.
+- Individuals: If your total combined income (as figured from Worksheet 1) is between $25,000 and $34,000, you generally pay income tax on about 50% of your Social Security benefits.
 If your total combined income is greater than $34,000, you may have to pay tax on up to 85% of your Social Security benefits.

-- For Married Couples Filing Jointly: If your total combined income from Social Security and other sources is between $32,000 and $44,000, you will generally pay income tax on about 50% of your Social Security benefits.
+- Married Couples Filing Jointly: If your total combined income (as figured from Worksheet 1) is between $32,000 and $44,000, you generally pay income tax on about 50% of your Social Security benefits.
 If your total combined income is above $44,000, you may have to pay tax on up to 85% of your Social Security benefits.

 Disability payments can cause confusion during tax time.
 If you are receiving disability through the Federal Government, you must use the same rules as those for Social Security to determine whether they are taxable.
 However, if you participated in a disability insurance plan through your employer, you may be taxed on the proceeds.

 The important distinction here is that the Federal Government taxes either the premiums you paid to the insurer, or the payouts you receive if you claim disability.
 You are not taxed on both.